weareunderdesign/weareunder.design/underground.md

 we approach content in two ways:

 * macro: in-depth content like comprehensive guides, educational series, thought leadership pieces, podcasts, campaigns, and original animated videos that establish our expertise
 * micro: bite-sized, engaging content like social media posts, quick tips, behind-the-scenes glimpses, quotes, reels, and clips from bigger content that maintain daily presence
 * branded generic: when there's no new/macro material, we remix and create graphic elements, system-based posts, and repeated visuals (like showcase snapshots or branded frames)

-both strategies work together to tell our story and engage our community effectively.
-the garyvee model: document → create → distribute → listen → create → distribute
+both strategies work together to tell our story and engage our community effectively. the garyvee model: document → create → distribute → listen → create → distribute

-#### types

-* branding is broken: videos series: educational content exploring design industry issues and solutions
-* brand fuckups: monthly 5-minute podcast highlighting design mistakes and lessons learned
-* power shots: daily 3 stories from projects - quick glimpses of work-in-progress and design details from past projects.
-* big reveals: showcases and highlights of our work
-* updates and job descriptions: company news, team updates, and open position announcements

-#### channels
+### channels

 | channel | purpose | content type | schedule |
 | :---- | :---- | :---- | :---- |